platformio/platformio-core/docs/index.rst

 PlatformIO is an open source ecosystem for IoT development
 ==========================================================

+**Cross-platform code builder.
+Continuous and IDE integration.
-**Cross-platform, IDE and Continuous integration, Arduino and MBED compatible.
+Arduino and MBED compatible.
 Ready for Cloud compiling.**

 * **Development Platforms** - Embedded and Desktop development platforms with pre-built toolchains, debuggers, uploaders and frameworks which work under